CodeDNA Annotation Standard · v0.9 · MIT

 Module Header (Python-native)

 A concise module docstring at the top of every file.
-The AI reads it before the code and already knows purpose, dependencies, public API and rules.
+The AI reads it before the code and already knows purpose, public API, who depends on this file, and hard constraints.
 Python-native format — maximises LLM comprehension trained on Python corpora.

 pricing.py